 From a historical viewpoint boardinghouses were basic accommodation for migrants in Australia and America which provided board and lodge.
 Today, low-income people find a temporary home in these establishments which are supported by state subsidies.
 In the UK boardinghouses often refer to humble accommodation for students.

-Since the continued use of the word boardinghouse is confusing for international guests looking for long-term accommodation in the German-speaking regions, the Charter for the Definition of the Serviced Apartment Industry advocates for the sole use of the expression apartment house.
+Since the continued use of the word boardinghouse is confusing for international guests looking for long-term accommodation in the German-speaking regions, the Charter Temporary Living advocates for the sole use of the expression apartments with service.
 Hopefully, the term boardinghouse in it´s current meaning will dissappear from the common usage in the long run.